alastairs/codebork.com/_posts/2020-06-19-Options-for-running-Docker-Containers-on-Azure.md

 ## Azure Functions

 Finally, it's possible to run containers from Azure Functions.
-At the time of writing, I'm convinced of the benefits of doing this, not least because containers are not supported on the consumption plan for Functions; if this is something you're after, then ACI represents the best option here.
+At the time of writing, I'm not convinced of the benefits of doing this, not least because containers are not supported on the consumption plan for Functions; if this is something you're after, then ACI represents the best option here.